ClickHouse/ClickHouse/docs/zh/operations/table_engines/mergetree.md

 **MergeTree() parameters**

-- `date-column` — The name of a column of the type [Date](../../data_types/date.md#data_type-date).
+- `date-column` — The name of a column of the type [Date](../../data_types/date.md).
 ClickHouse automatically creates partitions by month on the basis of this column.
 The partition names are in the `"YYYYMM"` format.
 - `sampling_expression` — an expression for sampling.
 - `(primary, key)` — primary key.
-Type — [Tuple()](../../data_types/tuple.md#data_type-tuple).
-It may consist of arbitrary expressions, but it typically is a tuple of columns.
-It must include an expression for sampling if it is set.
-It must not include a column with a `date-column` date.
-- `index_granularity` — The granularity of an index.
+Type — [Tuple()](../../data_types/tuple.md- `index_granularity` — The granularity of an index.
 The number of data rows between the "marks" of an index.
 The value 8192 is appropriate for most tasks.

 **Example**